haedinghomeaboutepisodesdowloadsprodgloreviews

 Other programs used: Adobe Photoshop, Illustrator.

 There are a number of software/hardware quirks and workarounds necessary throughout the process, but that's the basics.
+(Note that this is my current workflow: Parts 1, 2 and 3 were animated largely by hand.)

 General and Specific 3D Animation Advice–a Top 5: